 4 Voices in the city working together like bees in a hive

 Bees collect nectar to make honey for the hive and at the same time they spread pollen for plants and trees in the area.
 How can humans learn from the bees?
-How can a city provide for its own needs and act responsibly towards the eco-regions that feed it?
+How can a city provide for its own needs and act responsibly towards its natural environment and the further-away regions which feed it?
 This lifemap scenario brings four voices in the city together: civil servant, business manager, not-for-profit manager and citizen.
 It offers them a journey of discovery to find answers to the questions.
 Representatives of the voices start by collecting information about a chosen city.
 How would a profile of the city look like?
 Which characteristics are unique and which are strengths?
 What are the key themes for the different voices in the city?
 The voices each map their current reality and near future.
 They tell each other their stories.
 A dialogue follows about the future of the city.
 Throughout the process they play out the story of the bees.
 This scenario is meant to gather new ideas and inspire the city and its inhabitants.